-- (2) Columbus campus-medical center; medical center, as defined by the layoff jurisdictions list; - (3) Lima campus; - Ohio Agricultural Research and Development Center and Agricultural Technical Institute; - (5) Marion campus; - (6) Mansfield campus; - (7) Newark campus; - (8) Units located outside of Columbus in a county where a regional campus is located are part of that jurisdiction, otherwise, the jurisdiction is limited to that county only; and - (9) Units located outside of Ohio are each their own jurisdictions.
-(See Classified Civil Service Rule 3335-81-07) - (R)(S) "Lack of funds" Only the lettering changed, the definition did not change. - (S)(T) "Lack of work" Only the lettering changed, the definition did not change. - (T)(U) "Licensed practitioner" Only the lettering changed, the definition did not change. - (U) "Medical center" university hospital, university hospital east, brain and spine hospital, Richard M. Ross heart hospital, Harding hospital, Dodd rehabilitation hospital, ambulatory clinics and services, and Arthur G. James cancer hospital and Richard J. Solove research institute and outreach sites; college of medicine and its school of health and rehabilitation sciences; the office of health sciences, including the Ohio state university faculty group practice; various research centers, programs and institutes; and the Ohio state university comprehensive cancer center. - (V) "Non-Immediate/Non extended family member" No change. - (W) "Part-time employment" No change. - (X) "Pay range" a division of a pay plan to which classifications are assigned, range of pay, with an identified minimum and a maximum that is assigned to a classification. - (Y) "Position" a specific job requiring requires the performance of certain duties and responsibilities by an employee which are consistent with the classification, but which may vary based on the work location where the duties are performed.
+- (3) Lima campus; - (4) Ohio Agricultural Research and Development Center and Agricultural Technical Institute; - (5) Marion campus; - (6) Mansfield campus; - (7) Newark campus; - (8) Units located outside of Columbus in a county where a regional campus is located are part of that jurisdiction, otherwise, the jurisdiction is limited to that county only; and - Units located outside of Ohio are each their own jurisdictions.
+(See Classified Civil Service Rule 3335-81-07) - (R)(S) "Lack of funds" Only the lettering changed, the definition did not change. - (S)(T) "Lack of work" Only the lettering changed, the definition did not change. - (T)(U) "Licensed practitioner" Only the lettering changed, the definition did not change. - (U) "Medical center" university hospital, university hospital east, brain and spine hospital, Richard M. Ross heart hospital, Harding hospital, Dodd rehabilitation hospital, ambulatory clinics and services, and Arthur G. James cancer hospital and Richard J. Solove research institute and outreach sites; college of medicine and its school of health and rehabilitation sciences; the office of health sciences, including the Ohio state university faculty group practice; various research centers, programs and institutes; and the Ohio state university comprehensive cancer center. - (V) "Non-Immediate/Non extended family member" No change. - (W) "Part-time employment" No change. - (X) "Pay range" a division of a pay plan to which classifications are assigned, range of pay, with an identified minimum and a maximum that is assigned to a classification. - (Y) "Position" a specific job requiringrequires the performance of certain duties and responsibilities by an employee. which are consistent with the classification, but which may vary based on the work location where the duties are performed.